 1. Only a Telcel phone signal

 In case you have aa AT&T or Movistar Mexico sim card, you won’t be able to use it.
 In Mahahual there is only a Telcel phone signal available.
-In my article best sim card in Mexico for tourists I found out that the AT&T and Movistar networks in Mexico are very weak!
+In my article best prepaid sim card in Mexico for tourists in 2022 I found out that the AT&T and Movistar networks in Mexico are very weak!

 2. ATM’s in Mahahual